ddmitov/perl-executing-browser/README.md

 * No context menu.
 * No history and cache.
 JavaScript functions ```window.history.back()```, ```window.history.forward()``` and ```window.history.go()``` are disabled.
-* No reloading from JavaScript of a page that was produced by local script, but local static pages, as well as web pages, can be reloaded from JavaScript using ```location.reload()```,
+* No reloading from JavaScript of a page that was produced by local script, but local static pages, as well as web pages, can be reloaded from JavaScript using ```location.reload()```.

 ## History